The place is packed, everyone’s ready and it’s your time to shine.

 That being said, let’s get ready to [NEXT STEP HERE].

 Church Welcome Speech 3: Christmas Or Easter Service

 Hello and a massive welcome to [CHURCH NAME] on this beautiful [CHRISTMAS/EASTER] morning!

-My name is [YOUR NAME] and I am so excited to be worshiping with you today.
+My name is [YOUR NAME] and I am so excited to be worshipping with you today.
 If you’re a visitor with us, thank you so much for coming and celebrating [CHRISTMAS/EASTER] with us.

-For those with us for the first time, I’d love it if you could fill out the connect card that’s [LOCATION] kindly drop it in the offering plate as it comes by.
+For those with us for the first time, I’d love it if you could fill out the connect card that’s [LOCATION] and kindly drop it on the offering plate as it comes by.
 Thank you, this will just help us get to know you better.

 Please note that [USEFUL INFO HERE].

 Right, are we ready?
 Let’s pray.
 [PRAYER] [NEXT STEP]